Alixxx-please/SimpliciText/README.md

 </details>

 ## What
-**SimpliciText** can be described as a powerful, lightweight minimal text editor.
+**SimpliciText** can be described as a simple, minimal, text editor.
-Consider it as a better alternative to TextEdit.
+It's most useful to take quick notes, so think of it as an alternative to TextEdit rather than Notepad++.
+Better looking, more practical, weight only a few MBs, no reason not to try it!

+TLDR:
+- dsjkhfdshf
+- dsjfhdjs
+- jzehzjkhf

+It's a 100% offline, free
+.
 And it's 100% offline too!
 Available for macOS \*for now, soon Windows\*

 ## Why